calipho-sib/nextprot-docs/news/2017/03/16/New publication on ion channels and changes to the Function view.md

 _New ENZYMATIC ACTIVITY sub-category_

-This new sub-category regroups information concerning the enzymatic or transport activity of the entry.
-In particular, the (1) reactions catalyzed, (2) transport activity, (3) enzymatic activity regulation and (4) cofactors required are now found in this section.
+This new sub-category regroups information concerning the enzymatic activity of the entry.
+In particular, the (1) reactions catalyzed, (2) enzymatic activity regulation and (3) cofactors required are now found in this section.

 _Keyword definitions can now be viewed_